Puppy Illness That Could Be Fatal

 "Tony's not coming home," she said.
 My heart stopped for a second then I felt the impact of her next statement.
 "We're taking him in for emergency surgery."

-Tony Recovering From Surgery
+Tony After Surgery

 Given prompt attention, this disorder can be repaired.
 The first course of action often taken is an air or barium enema which reveals the condition and sometimes actually fixes the damage and no further treatment is needed.
 The barium series did not fix Tony so they began exploratory surgery on his abdomen.